Meet the Staff

 Judy Gross, Director of Literacy + Math Programs

 Judy is a New York State certified reading specialist and a graduate of Teachers College Columbia University.
 While working as a real estate attorney in the 90s, Judy’s penchant for helping children led her to volunteer at the JCC’s Gift of Literacy Program.
 Judy was so impressed with the effects of one-on-one support for struggling readers that she chose to pursue a second career and enroll in the reading certification program at Teachers College.
 She has served as the reading specialist for 2nd graders at PS 6, as Coordinator of Academic Intervention Services for PS 75, and as a private tutor for elementary school students struggling with literacy skills.
-Since 2000, Judy has overseen the JCC’s social action programs, including special service opportunities, donor drives, educational films and speaking engagements.
+Since 2000, Judy has overseen the JCC’s literacy and math programs, creating numerous opportunities for volunteers to work one-on-one with students performing below grade level in our public schools.

 Susan brings over 20 years of experience in strategic planning and business development in both the for-profit and non-profit world, to the JCC.
 Susan has lived in Brooklyn for over 30 years.
 She has always been a very active member of the Jewish community, serving on the Board of Directors and as Membership Chair at two local synagogues, where she recruited and managed volunteers.